-The mother-to-be in your life needs help to have a healthy, happy pregnancy — that’s where you come in.
+The mother-to-be in your life needs help to have a healthy, happy pregnancy.
+That’s where you come in.

-1. Attend OB appointments.
+1. Attend OB-GYN appointments.

-Good, consistent prenatal care is critical, which means she’s going to be seeing her provider a lot.
+Good, consistent prenatal care is critical, which means she’s going to be seeing her health care provider a lot.
 Having someone there to help absorb all of the information and to ask questions will ease the process for her.
 Unsure when to tag along?
-You may want to consider attending any appointments that will include an ultrasound — especially the anatomy scan around 19-22 weeks — as well as the early appointments and those closest to her due date when the most changes will be occurring in her pregnancy.
+You may want to consider attending any appointments that will include an ultrasound — especially the anatomy scan around 19-22 weeks — as well as the early appointments and those closest to her due date, when the most changes will be occurring in her pregnancy.

 2. Learn about the changes she’s experiencing.

 “Is this normal?”
 You’re going to hear this question a lot.
 Help her navigate all the changes she’s experiencing by reading up on common discomforts, and by signing up for an app or email that will update you weekly on her pregnancy’s progress.
-Help her brainstorm a list of questions before her appointments so she’s prepared.

 3. Make healthy choices, too.